Prethermalization and entanglement dynamics in interacting topological pumps: INTRODUCTION

-Here we shed new light on this non-equilibrium topological phenomenon by investigating the nature of the quasisteady states achieved at intermediate times as well as the role of disorder in the system.
-In addition to computing the time-dependence of the particle current as studied in Ref.~\cite{Lindner2017}, we assess the degree to which the (constrained) entropy maximization hypothesis is realized by computing natural orbital occupations, entanglement entropy, and the full entanglement spectrum in the initial transient and quasisteady-state regimes.
+To assess the degree to which the (constrained) entropy maximization hypothesis is realized, we compute the one-body reduced density matrix, entanglement entropy, and the full entanglement spectrum in the initial transient and quasisteady-state regimes.
+Compared with the populations in the system's non-interacting band structure that were studied previously, these observables give a basis-independent view of the quasisteady state that naturally adapts to capture the nature of the steady state even if interaction-induced band renormalizations become large.
 Through numerical exact evolution simulations on finite systems, we observe that the quasisteady state current and natural orbital populations converge to their anticipated forms, while the entanglement spectrum reveals that the full many-body state of the system hosts higher-order correlations that decay only over much longer timescales.
 Remarkably, spatial disorder, which may be expected to assist thermalization by relieving the constraint of momentum conservation (which may particularly severely inhibit scattering in a finite system), significantly improves the convergence of the current to its expected universal value by reducing fluctuations around its mean value.
-However, by all other measures tested, the quasisteady state appears to be qualitatively unaffected by the presence of disorder, up to disorder amplitudes comparable to the minimal instantaneous single-particle band gap present within the driving cycle.
+However, by all other measures tested, the quasisteady state (including its lifetime) appears to be qualitatively unaffected by the presence of disorder, up to disorder amplitudes comparable to the minimal instantaneous single-particle band gap present within the driving cycle.

 In the text below we first describe the model studied, and introduce the Thouless charge pump as described through the framework of Floquet theory.
 We then introduce the observables that we will use to study the build-up and nature of the chiral quasisteady state, and discuss the related signatures that we expect.
 Next, we present and discuss our numerical results in relation to the behavior anticipated by our general considerations.
 Finally, we discuss open questions and future directions for investigation.